boilerroomtv/coding-challenge/client/README.md

 Install dependencies with `yarn`.

-To develop run `yarn dev`, this will watch for changes and restart the application when you make them using [nodemon](https://github.com/remy/nodemon).
+To run the app run `yarn start`, this will watch for changes in your code and reload the app.

-To build the app run `yarn build`.
+The client runs at `http://localhost:9000/`